2019jack/beaconcha-monitor-validator/README.md

 Receive notifications on Telegram if your node misses attestations or block proposals

+'''
-'''In Telegram, create a new bot by sending the /newbot command to @BotFather.
-Provide a name and username to your bot, and you'll receive a token to access the http API''
+In Telegram, create a new bot by sending the /newbot command to @BotFather.
+Provide a name and username to your bot, and you'll receive a token to access the http API
+'''

 '''Send a message to your bot, and run this on a terminal: curl "https://api.telegram.org/botYOUR_KEY_GOES_HERE/getUpdates".
 Extract the chat id'''